-He hath made a remembrance of his wonderful works, being a merciful and gracious Lord: and being the bread of life, he hath given food to them that fear him.
+He hath made a remembrance of his wonderful works, being a merciful and gracious Lord: he hath given food to them that fear him.

-He will be mindful for ever of his covenant with men: he is come and will show forth to his people the power of his works.
+He will be mindful for ever of his covenant with men: he will show forth to his people the power of his works.

-That he may give them, Ais Church, the inheritance of the Gentiles: the works of his hand are truth and judgement.
+That he may give them, his Church, the inheritance of the Gentiles: the works of his hands are truth and judgement.